 We performed a comparison between OpenText Documentum and SharePoint based on real PeerSpot user reviews.

-Find out in this report how the two Enterprise Content Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable feature is the management."
+Find out in this report how the two Enterprise Content Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable feature of Documentum for our content management needs is its ability to segregate access based on department and role."

 "The storage of metadata content, workflows, and life cycles are the most valuable features of OpenText Documentum."